bluebread/FooCar/readme.md

 1. In Linux platform without GUI, 'no_graphics' (one of parameters of gym.make) MUST be 'True'.
 2. In Vehicle environment, Friction & WindForce accidents DO NOT work at all.
 That is, 'LossControl' accident is the only accident that will affect moving of the agent.
 3. You can press 'C' to enter FreeFlyCamera mode in Vehicle environment, and move your camera by WASD and mouse as in Ball environment.
+Also, you can press 'R' to reset the position of the agent in both environments.